Action game: Scoring and victory

 Action games tend to set simple goals, and reaching them is obvious.
 A common goal is to defeat the end-of-game boss.
 This is often presented in the form of a structured story, with a happy ending upon winning the game.
 In some games, the goal changes as the player reveals more of the story.

 Many action games keep track of the player's score.
 Points are awarded for completing certain challenges, or defeating certain enemies.
 Skillful play is often rewarded with point multipliers, such as in Pac-Man where each ghost that the avatar eats will generate twice as many points as the last.
 Sometimes action games will offer bonus objects that increase the player's score.
 There is no penalty for failing to collect them, although these bonus objects may unlock hidden levels or special events.

 In many action games, achieving a high score is the only goal, and levels increase in difficulty until the player loses.
 Arcade games are more likely to be unbeatable, as they make their money by forcing the player to lose the game.
-On the other hand, games sold at home are more likely to have discrete victory conditions, since a publisher wants the player to purchase another game when they are done.
+Games sold at home are more likely to have discrete victory conditions, since a publisher wants the player to purchase another game when they are done.

 Subgenres

 Action games contain several major subgenres.
 However, there are a number of action games that do not fit any particular subgenres, as well as other types of genres like adventure or strategy games that have action elements.

-Character action games (also called "character-driven" games, "character games" or just "action games") are a broad category of action games, referring to a variety of games that are driven by the physical actions of player characters.
-The term dates back to the golden age of arcade video games in the early 1980s, when the terms "action games" and "character games" began being used to distinguish a new emerging genre of character-driven action games from the space shoot 'em ups that had previously dominated the arcades in the late 1970s.
-Classic examples of character action games from the early 1980s include Frogger, maze games like Pac-Man, and platformers like Donkey Kong.